Editor’s Note: This post has been updated with fresh links and new content for readers like you 😉

-Based on the history of your AdWords account and conversion volumes, CPA bidding needs at least 15 conversions over a span of 30 days to become active.
+Based on the history of your Google Ads account and conversion volumes, CPA bidding needs at least 15 conversions over a span of 30 days to become active.

-If you meet that criteria, the CPA bidding can only be held back by budget caps that you might have.
+If you meet those criteria, the CPA bidding can only be held back by budget caps that you might have.

-Many times, I’ve found that CPA bidding is much more effective on the AdWords Display Network (where there a lot more factors are responsible) vs the AdWords Search Network where keyword intent can be very obvious that it could lead to a conversion.
+I’ve found that CPA bidding is much more effective on the Google Ads Display Network (where a lot more factors are responsible) versus the Google Ads Search Network.
+On the latter, keyword intent can be very obvious and lead to a conversion.

-As with all AdWords bidding strategies, always record pre-performance and compare it with post-performance after you implemented a new bidding strategy.
+As with all Google Ads bidding strategies, always record pre-performance and compare it with post-performance after you implement a new bidding strategy.

 Only available for Display network campaigns (like remarketing), CPM bidding allows you to set target bids that accumulate after 1,000 impressions.